lambdaclass/aleo_internals_book/src/snarkVM/dpc/virtual_machine/program.md

 }
 ```

-When a program is created, a new functions merkle tree is initialized, and add all functions to the tree.
+When a program is created, a new functions merkle tree is initialized, and adds all functions to the tree.

-A program has a unique ID, knows the functions it contains, can return a function given a function ID or a function index (if it exists) and can return its path (the merkle path for a given function ID).
+A program has an unique ID, knows the functions it contains, can return a function given a function ID or a function index (if it exists) and can return its path (the merkle path for a given function ID).